qiime2/docs/source/tutorials/sample-classifier.rst

    :url: https://data.qiime2.org/2018.8/tutorials/longitudinal/ecam_table_maturity.qza
    :saveas: ecam-table.qza

-Next, we will train a regressor to predict an infant's age based on its microbiota composition.
+Next, we will train a regressor to predict an infant's age based on its microbiota composition, using the ``regress-samples`` pipeline.

 .. command-block::